Nick-Chapman/honesty/README.md

 For a more detailed description of the development progress, see the [developer log](diary.md).

-There is still much todo.
-The following are probably the next things:
+There is still much todo:

 - Increase speed: Currently it runs at about 1/3 speed required..
 UPDATE: now about 3/4 speed
 - Improve sprite rendering to properly support sprite overlap